 '''

-User name: admin
+Enter User Name : admin

-Password:
+Enter Password : XXXX

 '''

-34.4 Command Syntax Conventions
+42.4 Command Syntax Conventions

-The rules of the commands are listed next.
+The rules of the commands are listed next

-- The command keywords are in courier new font. - The required fields in a command are enclosed in angle brackets <>, for instance, ping <ip> means that you must specify an IP number for this command.
+- The command keywords are in courier new font. - The required fields in a command are enclosed in angle brackets <>, for instance, ping <ip> means that you must specify an IP number for this command. - The optional fields in a command are enclosed in square brackets [], for instance, configure snmp-server [contact <system contact>] [location <system location>]

-• The optional fields in a command are enclosed in square brackets [], for instance, means that the contact and location fields are optional.
+means that the contact and location fields are optional.